reishaleem/exceptional-outliner/server/graphql/README.md

 ## Folder Structure

+### `mutations`

+The `mutations` directory contains all Mutations that are used in the API.
+It is split between functions, like other directories.

+### `queries`

+The `queries` directory contains all Queries that are used in the API.
+Like other folders, it is split into different files for different functions.

 ### `resolvers`

 The `resolvers` directory includes resolver methods for each API request.
 It is split between functions, just like the services might be.
 These resolvers take the incoming `args` from the request and put them into an actual, typed request, before calling the proper service.